I Spit on Your Grave (2010 film): Plot

 Novelist Jennifer Hills travels from New York City to Louisiana to work on her next book in privacy.
 The gas station attendant, Johnny Miller, gives her directions to her rented cabin when she gets lost.
 He embarrasses himself by trying to flirt with her.
 When the cabin's plumbing becomes clogged, it is fixed by Matthew Duncan, a stuttering plumber with an intellectual disability.
 She rewards him with an abrupt kiss of gratitude.
 Matthew tells Johnny and his friends Andy Chirensky and Stanley Woods about what happened with Jennifer.
-Johnny, whose ego was bruised after the gas station incident, decides that Jennifer is “snobbish” and needs to be taught a lesson.
+Johnny, whose ego was bruised after the gas station incident, decides that Jennifer is "snobbish" and needs to be taught a lesson.

 That night, the four men sneak into the cabin to taunt and assault her, although Matthew refuses to participate.
 She escapes into the woods and bumps into the local sheriff, Storch, and Earl, the owner of the cabin.
 Storch takes Jennifer back to the cabin, but when he finds her drugs and alcohol, he casts doubts on her story.
 After Johnny, Matthew, Andy, and Stanley return, all five men gang rape her, including an initially reluctant Matthew, who thus loses his virginity; Stanley records everything with his video camera.
 Afterward, just as Storch is about to shoot her dead, a naked and degraded Jennifer falls into the river to escape.

 Jennifer begins to stalk her rapists in order to learn details of their lives.
 Stanley tells Andy and Johnny that his camera has been stolen, along with the videotape of their assault.
 Storch intercepts a videotape sent to his wife and confronts the men to find out who sent it.
 Johnny and Andy suspect Matthew.
-When they go hunting, Storch shoots and kills Earl, fearing that he may have suspicions about the perpetrators of the rapes.
+When they go hunting, Storch shoots and kills Earl, fearing that he may be a "loose end" if an investigation results from the disappearance of Jennifer, who has been missing for a month at this point.
+Earl had earlier told sheriff Storch that a "woman named Barbara" had been calling asking about Jennifer and that the sheriff may have been the last person to see her.